Spatial-Angular Attention Network for Light Field Reconstruction: Introduction

 In this paper, we propose a Spatial-Angular Attention Network, termed as SAA-Net, to achieve DSLF reconstruction from a sparse input.
-The proposed SAA-Net perceives correspondences in the Epipolar Plane Image (EPI) in a non-local manner, solving the aforementioned non-Lambertian effect and large disparity in an unified framework (Sec. \ref{Sec:Network}).
-Specifically, the SAA-Net is composed by two parts, a spatial-angular attention module and an U-net backbone.
-Motivated by the non-local attention mechanism in~\cite{wang2018non-local, zhang2018self}, for each pixel in the input light field, the Spatial-Angular Attention Module (termed as SAAM for short) computes the responses from all the positions in its epipolar plane, and produces an attention map that records the correspondences along the angular dimension, as shown in Fig. \ref{fig:Teaser} (top).
-This correspondence information in the attention map is then applied to driven the reconstruction in the angular dimension via multiplication and deconvolution.
+The proposed SAA-Net perceives correspondences on the Epipolar Plane Image (EPI) in a non-local fashion, addressing the aforementioned non-Lambertian issue and large disparity issue in a unified framework.
+Specifically, the SAA-Net consists of two parts, including a spatial-angular attention module (Sec. \ref{Sec:Network_archi}) and a U-net backbone (Sec. \ref{Sec:SAAM}).
+Motivated by the non-local attention mechanism in~\cite{wang2018non-local, zhang2018self}, for each pixel in the input light field, the Spatial-Angular Attention Module (termed as SAAM for short) computes the responses of pixels from all the positions on the epipolar plane, and generates an attention map that records the correspondences along the angular dimension, as shown in Fig. \ref{fig:Teaser} (top).
+This correspondence information in the attention map is then applied to guide the reconstruction in the angular dimension via matrix multiplication and channel-to-angular pixel shuffling.

 To efficiently perform the non-local attention, we propose a convolutional neural network with multi-scale reconstruction structure.
 The network follows the basic architecture of the U-net, i.e., an encoder-decoder structure with skip connections.
 The encoder compresses the input light field in the spatial dimensions and removes redundancy information for the SAAM.
 Rather than simply reconstruct the light field at the end of the network, we propose a multi-scale reconstruction structure by performing deconvolution along the angular dimension in each skip connection branch, as shown in Fig. \ref{fig:Teaser} (top).
-The proposed multi-scale reconstruction structure maintains the view consistency in the low spatial scale while preserving fine details in the high spatial scales.
+The proposed multi-scale reconstruction structure maintains the view consistency in the low spatial resolution feature space while preserving fine details in the high spatial resolution feature space.